-The ANU Law Students’ Society (LSS) is the representative body for ANU law students, providing a wide range of social, educational and careers-oriented programs and events.
+The ANU Law Students’ Society (LSS) is the representative body for all ANU law students, providing a wide range of social, educational and careers-oriented programs and events.
 With numerous publications, forums and events, the LSS is committed to strongly representing students’ interests and keeping them updated with developments in the legal profession.
 The LSS is an inclusive society.
 We are here to support you as a student and to make your Law School experience the best it can be.
-There are seven main portfolios in the LSS as outlined below.
-To contact the President directly, please email Dan Trevanion at email@example.com.
+There are eight main portfolios in the LSS as outlined below.
+To contact the President directly, please email David Chieng at email@example.com.

 The Education Portfolio performs two key roles at the LSS.
 Firstly, the Education Portfolio works with the Australian Law Students’ Association, the ANU Students’ Association and the ANU College of Law to ensure students receive high-quality education.
 As the peak body for ANU law students, the LSS has representatives on many College of Law and University committees, and proudly represents the interests of students in these forums.

-Secondly, the Education Portfolio hosts a range of services and events, including pre-exam tutorials and the online model answer guide.
+Secondly, the Education Portfolio hosts a range of services and events, such as pre-exam tutorials.
 It is also responsible for gathering information from students on a range of issues, and holds Staff/Student Symposiums to provide students with the opportunity to discuss educational matters with academics.

-If you have education issues, would like to sell us past exam papers, or have questions about appeals procedures please get in touch with Bryce Robinson at firstname.lastname@example.org
+If you have education issues, or have questions about appeals procedures please get in touch with Ben Yates at firstname.lastname@example.org.

 The Social Justice portfolio was introduced in 2007 to enable the society to focus on issues of social justice at the ANU and in the broader community.
 The portfolio has held forums addressing human rights issues, world peace, and indigenous issues, with highly respected speakers in attendance.
-In 2016, the portfolio will once again hold the annual Women in Law Breakfast and the annual Social Justice Dinner.
-The portfolio in 2016 will also be looking to expand into providing opportunities for current law students to undertake work with community legal organisations.
-If you would like to be involved in the portfolio, any of the opportunities within it or are after more information about any of our policies please don’t hesitate to contact Daniel McNamara at firstname.lastname@example.org
+In 2018, the portfolio will once again hold the annual Women in Law Breakfast and the annual Social Justice Dinner.
+The portfolio will also be looking to expand into providing opportunities for current law students to undertake work with community legal organisations.
+If you would like to be involved in the portfolio, any of the opportunities within it or are after more information about any of our policies please don’t hesitate to contact Maddie Chia at firstname.lastname@example.org.

-The Administration portfolio oversees LSS membership, IT and publications.
-Administration is also responsible for the correspondence of the LSS, and for the meetings and elections.
-The LSS website and ‘ANU Law Student Society’ Facebook group and page will be regularly updated during the year and newsletters will be sent out to keep students informed.
-You are able to become a member of the LSS at any time during the year, but Market Day is the first and best opportunity that you have to do this.
-For questions about elections, memberships, incorporation or any other admin issues, please contact Tara Peramatukorn at email@example.com
+The Administration portfolio ensures the smooth operation of the LSS, responsible for the correspondence of the LSS, meetings, elections and constitutional amendments.
+It oversees publicity, IT, publications and Peppercorn.
+The LSS communicates with its members through its website, Facebook page and newsletter.
+You are able to become a member of the LSS at any time during the year through QPay, but Market Day is the first and best opportunity that you have to do this.
+For questions about elections, memberships, incorporation or any other administrative issues, please contact Khashif Jadwat at email@example.com.

-The LSS undertakes an ongoing effort to obtain revenue from a variety of sponsors.
+The LSS undertakes an ongoing effort to obtain revenue from a variety of corporate and community sponsors.
 It also receives generous support from the ANU College of Law.
 It is part of the LSS’ mission to promote our sponsors throughout the college and pass on the benefits we receive.
 This means providing students with quality services at the lowest possible prices.
 The LSS Card acts as a membership card as well as providing students with discounts at a range of hot spots around Canberra.
-For further details or if interested in sponsoring the LSS please contact Ellen Trevanion at firstname.lastname@example.org
+For further details or if interested in sponsoring the LSS please contact Shiban Shahid at firstname.lastname@example.org.